-Drug shrinks brain tumors in children with tuberous sclerosis complexNovember 13th, 2012 in Cancer /
+Drug shrinks brain tumors in children with tuberous sclerosis complexNovember 13, 2012 in Medicine & Health / Cancer

 A drug originally developed to prevent the rejection of transplanted organs has now been shown to dramatically reduce a particular kind of brain tumor in patients with tuberous sclerosis complex (TSC)—a genetic disease that causes tumors to grow on vital organs.